A topological characterisation of the Kashiwara-Vergne groups: Arrow diagrams and the Kashiwara--Vergne Lie algebras

 \begin{definition} An arrow diagram $D\in\arrows(s)$ is said to be \emph{primitive} if \end{definition}

-Quick inspection shows that primitive arrow diagrams are (linear combinations of) diagrams whose arrow graph (the arrow diagram with the skeleton removed) is connected.
+A quick inspection shows that primitive arrow diagrams are (linear combinations of) diagrams whose arrow graph (the arrow diagram with the skeleton removed) is connected.
 For example, the arrow diagram in Figure~\ref{fig:coproduct} is \emph{not} primitive, but the arrow diagram in Figure~\ref{fig:wheel example} is primitive.

-In \cite[Section 3.2]{BND:WKO2} there is a full characterisation of connected arrow graphs as {\em trees} and {\em wheels}: \begin{enumerate} \item {\em trees} are cycle-free arrow graphs oriented towards a single head, and \item {\em wheels} consist of an oriented cycle with inward-oriented arrow ``spokes''. \end{enumerate} The two components of the arrow graph in Figure~\ref{fig:coproduct} are a tree and a 2-wheel.
+In \cite[Section 3.2]{BND:WKO2} there is a full characterisation of connected arrow graphs in terms of {\em trees} and {\em wheels}: \begin{enumerate} \item {\em trees} are cycle-free arrow graphs oriented towards a single head, and \item {\em wheels} consist of an oriented cycle with inward-oriented arrow ``spokes''. \end{enumerate} The two components of the arrow graph in Figure~\ref{fig:coproduct} are a tree and a 2-wheel.
 Arrow graphs where trees are attached to a cycle can be resolved using IHX relations to a linear combination of wheels.
 Arrow graphs with more than one cycle are zero as they cannot satisfy the two-in-one-out condition at all vertices.

-A special case of arrow diagrams are those whose the skeleton consists of $n$ long strands, drawn as $n$ upward-oriented vertical lines, $\arrows(\uparrow_n)$.
+An important case of arrow diagram spaces are arrow diagrams on a skeleton which consists of $n$ long strands, drawn as $n$ upward-oriented vertical lines, $\arrows(\uparrow_n)$.
 For example, the arrow diagrams in Figure~\ref{fig:coproduct} are in $\arrows(\uparrow_3)$.
 In addition to the coalgebra structure, $\arrows(\uparrow_n)$ is equipped with an associative product

 given by ``stacking''.
 Stacking is a circuit algebra operation realised by the wiring diagram in Figure~\ref{WD for stacking}.
 This product is associative because wiring diagram composition is associative.
 The multiplicative unit is the empty arrow diagram (with no arrows) in $\arrows(\uparrow_n)$.